Overview of Bohmian Mechanics: Introduction

 \section{Introduction}

 The beginning of the twentieth century brought surprising non-classical phenomena.
 Max Planck's explanation of the black body radiation \cite{om.Planck-BlackBody}, the work of Albert Einstein on the photoelectric effect \cite{om.Einstein-Photoelectric} and the Niels Bohr's model to account for the electron orbits around the nuclei \cite{om.bohr,om.bohr2,om.bohr3} established what is now known as the \textit{old quantum theory}.
-To describe and explain these effects, phenomenological models and theories were first developed, without any rigorous and global justification.
-In order to provide a complete explanation for the underlying physics of such new nonclassical phenomena, physicists were forced to abandon classical mechanics to develop novel, abstract and imaginative formalisms.
+To describe and explain these effects, phenomenological models and theories were first developed, without rigorous justification.
+In order to provide a complete explanation for the underlying physics of such new non-classical phenomena, physicists were forced to abandon classical mechanics to develop novel, abstract and imaginative formalisms.

 In 1924, Louis de Broglie suggested in his doctoral thesis that matter, apart from its intrinsic particle-like behavior, could exhibit also a wave-like one \cite{om.dB_AnnPhys}.
 Three years later he proposed an interpretation of quantum phenomena based on non-classical trajectories guided by a \emph{wave field}~\cite{om.debroglie1927b}.
 This was the origin of the pilot-wave formulation of quantum mechanics that we will refer as Bohmian mechanics to account for the following work of David Bohm \cite{om.bohm1952a,om.bohm1952b}.
-In the Bohmian formulation, an individual quantum system is formed by a point particle and a guiding wave.
+In the Bohm formulation, an individual quantum system is formed by a point particle and a guiding wave.
 Contemporanely, Max Born and Werner Heisenberg, in the course of their collaboration in Copenhagen with Niels Bohr, provided an original formulation of quantum mechanics without the need of trajectories \cite{om.Born1926,om.Heisenber1925}.
-This was the origin of the so-called Copenhagen interpretation of quantum phenomena and, since it is the most accepted formulation, it is the only one explained at most universities.
+This was the origin of the so-called Copenhagen interpretation of quantum phenomena and, since it is the most accepted formulation, it is basically the only one explained at most universities.
 Thus, it is also known as the \emph{orthodox} formulation of quantum mechanics.
-In the Copenhagen interpretation, an individual quantum system is simultaneously both a wave and a particle and exhibits its wave or its particle nature depending on the experimental arrangement.
+In the Copenhagen interpretation, an individual quantum system exhibits its wave or its particle nature depending on the experimental arrangement.

 The present status of Bohmian mechanics among the scientific community is quite marginal (the quantum chemistry community is an encouraging exception).
 Most researchers do not know about it or believe that is not fully-correct.
 There are others that know that quantum phenomena can be interpreted in terms of trajectories, but they think that this formalism cannot be useful in their daily research activity.
 Finally, there are few researchers, the authors of this book among them, who think that Bohmian mechanics is a useful tool to make progress in front-line research fields involving quantum phenomena.